jahleeljackson/customer_churn_app/Insights.md

 ### Assumptions

 Giving this recommendation, I am assuming Month-to-Month contracts themselvese to be offensive to customers in some way.
-This is the limit to how nuanced our findings may get given these dateset.
+This is the limit to how nuanced our findings may get given this dataset.
 For instance, it could be that the channel through which customers sign their respective Month-to-Month contracts is vastly more inconvenient than One-Year or Two-Year, explaining higher churn rates.